yjg30737/huggingface_gui/README.md

 ## Method Overview
 When you selects certain model in the table, `onModelSelected` signal of `HuggingFaceModelWidget` will be sent.
-`onModelAdded`, `onModelDelted` are supported as well. self-explanatory i believe.
+`onModelAdded`, `onModelDeleted` are supported as well. self-explanatory i believe.

 While using `HuggingFaceModelTableWidget`, you can show specific headers only by `setHorizontalHeaderLabels` as like QTableWidget.